Afford-X: Generalizable and Slim Affordance Reasoning for Task-oriented Manipulation: Experiment

-To validate our model's practical applicability and generalization capabilities, we conducted comprehensive evaluations through a series of systematic experiments in simulated environments.
-These experiments were designed to assess \affordanceModelName{}'s adaptability in diverse indoor contexts, utilizing controlled virtual environments to ensure precise manipulation of experimental variables, including object placement, scene complexity, and task parameters.
-For simplicity, we attach the object to the gripper when it is close enough to the gripper.
-We present representative environments from the Evermotion dataset used in our evaluation in \cref{fig:sim_scenes} in the \Cref{{appendix:tom}}."
+We have conducted comprehensive evaluations through a series of systematic experiments in simulated environments, designed to assess \affordanceModelName{}'s adaptability in diverse indoor contexts, utilizing controlled virtual environments to ensure precise manipulation of experimental variables, including object placement, scene complexity, and task parameters.

 \paragraph*{Robot Evaluation in Indoor Scenarios}

 Our primary evaluation focuses on the robot's performance across distinct indoor settings---dining room, living room, and office---each rendered in multiple stylistic variants with varying object configurations.
 We tasked the robot with performing affordance-based grasping (\eg, ``drink water with'') that align with typical user interactions in residential and workplace settings. \cref{fig:sim_scenes_layout,fig:sim_scenes} illustrates the results in a table-top manipulation setting using a fixed KUKA IIWA-Panda robot arm.
 The manipulation is performed within various scenes featuring substantial variation in object placement, room layouts, and environmental complexity, providing a comprehensive test of our model's adaptability.